montif1975/Wifi-Light-Thermo/README.md

 In Access Point Mode, the default network SSID is "PICOW-WIFI" and the password is "PicoWifiPass".
 The default IP address of the device is 192.168.8.1 and it acts as DHCP server for up to 4 clients.

+The RGB LED is connected to the following GPIOs:
+- Led GREEN on GPIO 3
+- Led RED on GPIO 4
+- Led BLU on GPIO 5

+Depending on the LED used, it is necessary to add resistors between the LED and the Pico PIN to limit the current.
+I used the AZDelivery KY-009 RGB LED.

 Obviously all the connections and PINs used can be modified by acting on the defines present in the code.